BiCU-CCRI/Best_practices/coding_and_review/README.md

 This documentation aims to standardize coding practices, improve code quality, and streamline collaboration within the Bioinformatics Core Unit (BiCU) at St. Anna CCRI and with its collaborators.

 It serves as a practical guideline for existing and new BiCU members.
-It is focused on but not limited to best coding practices in bioinformatics.
+It is focused on, but not limited to, best coding practices in bioinformatics.

 The documentation describes: